-- (1) Strengthen the commitment to enforcement. - (2) Refer the offending unlicensed vehicles and junked appliances to the Waushara County Zoning Land Committee/Office - (3) Commit to stronger enforcement of litter ordinances. - (4) Step up educational efforts. - (5) Promote expansion of the "Adopt-a-Highway" program. - NR 4.6.
+- (1) Strengthen the commitment to enforcement. - (2) Seek a private partner in the salvage business (to remove abandoned appliances or unlicensed autos). - (3) Commit to stronger enforcement of litter ordinances. - (4) Step up educational efforts. - (5) Promote expansion of the "Adopt-a-Highway" program. - NR 4.6.
 Preserve the night sky by strongly encouraging the use of full cutoff fixtures that direct the light downward.